junglok/tem-docs/docs/cryoSPARC.rst

 --------------------------------

 By default, master processes (webapp, command_core, database, etc.) are automatilly started during configuration automation.
-Users should check and verify whether the master processes are working correctly on tem-cs-el7.sdfarm.kr login node or not.
+Users should check and verify whether the master processes are working correctly on **tem-cs-el7.sdfarm.kr** or **tem-ui-el7.sdfarm.kr** as guided

-* **Checking environment variables for cryoSPARC instance**
+* **Checking environment variables for CryoSPARC instance**

+You need to login the **tem-cs-el7.sdfarm.kr** or **tem-ui-el7.sdfarm.kr** via SSH to check the status of the deployed CryoSPARC intance.

 .. code-block:: bash

+   On the node tem-cs-el7.sdfarm.kr or tem-ui-el7.sdfarm.kr where the CryoSPARC instance's running,

-   tem-cs-el7.sdfarm.kr $> cryosparcm env
+   $> cryosparcm env

    export "CRYOSPARC_HTTP_PORT=39xxx"
-   export "CRYOSPARC_MASTER_HOSTNAME=tem-cs-el7.sdfarm.kr"
+   export "CRYOSPARC_MASTER_HOSTNAME=tem-xx-el7.sdfarm.kr"
    export "CRYOSPARC_CLICK_WRAP=true"
    export "CRYOSPARC_COMMAND_VIS_PORT=39xxx"
    export "CRYOSPARC_CONDA_ENV=cryosparc_master_env"